 ESCAPE is a non-denominational experience, open to students of all faith backgrounds and those who may not profess any particular faith.
 We are rooted in the Ignatian tradition of contemplation and care of the whole person, which animates the ESCAPE experience.
 ESCAPE’s Ignatian spirit invites students to reflect on where they are coming from, what gives meaning to their lives, and where they want to go during their years at Georgetown and beyond.

 Prayer in Daily Life is a weeklong on-campus individual retreat in the Catholic and Jesuit tradition.
 All undergraduate and graduate students, alumni, staff and faculty are welcome to participate, regardless of his or her faith tradition or retreat experience.
 Retreatants commit to a brief period of prayer each day in addition to meeting with a Chaplain or Jesuit for spiritual direction.
-The retreat opens and closes with a dinner at the Jesuit Residence.
+The retreat opens and closes with refreshments at the Jesuit Residence and a time for individual and group prayer and reflection.
 This retreat is ideal for individuals seeking prayer and reflection amidst the business of daily life.

 The Weekend Ignatian Retreat is a silent retreat based on the Examen, a prayerful reflection tool utilized by the founder of the Jesuits, St. Ignatius of Loyola.
 Retreatants are given the opportunity to reflect on God’s presence in their everyday lives through Chaplain reflections, optional spiritual direction, celebration of the Mass and moments for personal prayer and reflection.
 This retreat, in the Christian and Catholic tradition, is open to Georgetown graduate and undergraduate students, alumni, faculty and staff of all faiths.